Post by Graveyardbride on Sept 30, 2014 3:26:16 GMT -5

 “I shall get a damn fine hiding when I get home,” she told Hutt.
 “And serve you right, you had no right to get drunk,” he retorted, pushing open the swinging door of the station.
 “This way, Missus,” he instructed, “please pull it to.”

-“All right,” she answered, and called, “Goodnight, old cock,” as she walked off into the night.
+“All right,” she said and called out, “Goodnight, old cock,” as she walked off into the night.
 However, she wasn’t walking in the direction of Flower and Dean where she and Kelly lived, but toward Aldgate High Street where she had been picked up by the police earlier in the evening.
 As she headed down Houndsditch, she would have passed the entrance to Duke Street, at the end of which was Church Passage, leading into Mitre Square.

 Joseph Lawende, a commercial traveler in the cigarette trade; Joseph Hyman Levy, a butcher; and Harry Harris, a furniture dealer; left the Imperial Club on Duke Street around 1:35 a.m.
 At the corner of Duke and Church Passage, all three men saw Catherine Eddowes and a man talking.
 She was facing the man and had one hand on her chest, but not in a manner that she was resisting his advances.
 A big gas lamp hung at the entrance to Mitre Square and Lawnde described the man as approximately 30 years of age, around 5'7" with a fair complexion and moustache and of medium build.
 He was wearing a loose-fitting salt-and-pepper jacket, a grey cloth cap with a peak of the same color, and he had a reddish handkerchief knotted at his throat.
 Lawnde thought he had the appearance of a sailor.